elankath/machine-scaler-simulator/README.md

 1. Install the [EnvFile](https://plugins.jetbrains.com/plugin/7861-envfile) plugin.
 1. There is a run configuration already checked-in at `.idea/.idea/runConfigurations/LaunchSimServer.xml`
-   1. This will automatically source the generated `.env` leveraging the plugin
+   1. This will automatically source the generated `launch.env` leveraging the plugin
    2. You should be able to execute using `Run > LaunchSimServer`